ozelen/cv/README.md

 - GraphQL
 - AWS/Serverless

-CreatorIQ is a leading platform for Influencer marketing, providing B2B SaaS for brands and marketing agencies for making campaigns in digital marketing.
+CreatorIQ is a leading platform for Influencer marketing, providing B2B SaaS for brands and marketing agencies to make digital marketing campaigns.

 As Director of Architecture, I analyzed and documented functional and non-functional requirements, assessed the current state of architecture, influenced and mentored teams and grew team leaders, and improved and maintained project documentation.
 Worked on productizing external API and introduced new features like webhooks, GraphQL, etc.